core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 For unsecured group communication (see {{chap-unsecured-groupcomm}}), addition/removal of CoAP group members is simply done by configuring these devices to start/stop listening to the group IP multicast address on the group's UDP port.

 For secured group communication (see {{chap-oscore}}), the protocol Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} is mandatory to implement.
-When using Group OSCORE, CoAP endpoints participating in group communication are also members of a corresponding OSCORE security group, and thus share a common set of cryptographic material.
+When using Group OSCORE, CoAP endpoints participating in group communication are also members of a corresponding OSCORE security group, and thus share common security material.
 Additional related maintenance operations are discussed in {{chap-sec-group-maintenance}}.

 ## CoAP Usage ## {#sec-coap-usage}